drhdev/earnings-calendar/README.md

 # earnings-calendar
-A Python script that downloads earnings calendar data from Alpha Vantage API daily, stores data in MySQL database, updates new and changed data entries.
+A collection of Python script that download a) earnings calendar data from Alpha Vantage API and b) companies' market cap data from companiesmarketcap.com as CSV, stores data in MySQL database, updates new and changed data entries.

 ### Overview
-The script is designed to automate the downloading of an earnings calendar CSV file from the Alpha Vantage API and store the data in a MySQL database.
-It also tracks changes in the data and logs operations for easier debugging and monitoring.
+The script earnings-calendar.py is designed to automate the downloading of an earnings calendar CSV file from the Alpha Vantage API and store the data in a MySQL database.
+The script companiesmarketcap.py downloads a CSV file with the current marketcap of >3,000 US traded companies and stores them in a MySQL database.
+Both log operations for easier debugging and monitoring.

 ### Step-by-Step Workflow

 1. **Environment Setup**
     - **Base Directory and Logging**:
-      - The script first sets up the base directory (`base_dir`) and a logging system that records the script’s activities.
+      - The scripts first set up the base directory (`base_dir`) and a logging system that records the script’s activities.
-      - A log file is created in the format `ally_YYYYMMDD_HHMMSS.log` in the script directory.
+      - Log files are created in the format `name_YYYYMMDD_HHMMSS.log` in the script directory.
-      - The number of log files is limited to 10, with the oldest files being deleted to prevent clutter.
+      - The number of log files is limited to 10 each, with the oldest files being deleted to prevent clutter.

     - **Verbose Option**:
-      - If the script is run with the `-v` flag, a console handler is added to display log entries in real-time on the console.
+      - If the scripts are run with the `-v` flag, a console handler is added to display log entries in real-time on the console.

     - **Environment Variables**:
-      - The script uses a `.env` file to manage sensitive information and configuration settings, such as:
+      - The scripts use a shared `.env` file to manage sensitive information and configuration settings, such as:
         - Alpha Vantage API key.
         - Database credentials and connection details (name, user, password, host, charset).
-        - Table settings like table name and column prefix.
+        - Table settings like table name and column prefix are hardcoded in each script.

 2. **Validating API Key**
-    - The script checks if the API key is found in the `.env` file.
-If not, an error is logged, and the script exits.
+    - The earnings-calendar.py script checks if the API key is found in the `.env` file.
+If not, an error is logged, and the script exits.The companiesmarketcap.py script does not need an API key.

 3. **Temporary Directory**
-    - A temporary directory named `temp` is created to store the CSV file downloaded from the API.
-If the directory doesn’t exist, it is created.
+    - A temporary directory named `temp_earnings-calendar` is created for the earnings-calendar.py script and `temp_companiesmarketcap` to store the CSV files downloaded.
+If the directories don’t exist, they are created.

 4. **Database Structure Definition**
     - **SQLAlchemy** is used to define the structure of the MySQL database table.
     - The database credentials are read from the `.env` file, and an SQLAlchemy connection (`engine`) is established.
-    - The table name and column prefix are configurable via environment variables, ensuring flexibility in managing multiple tables.
+    - The table name and column prefix are configurable ine ach script, ensuring flexibility in managing multiple tables.
-    - The table includes columns for `symbol`, `name`, `report_date`, `fiscal_date_ending`, `estimate`, `currency`, `last_polled`, `last_updated`, and `last_changed`.
-    - A connection to the MySQL database is established using SQLAlchemy, and if the database connection fails, the script logs the error and exits.
+    - A connection to the MySQL database is established using SQLAlchemy, and if the database connection fails, the scripts log the error and exit.

-5. **Download CSV from Alpha Vantage API**
-    - The CSV file is downloaded from Alpha Vantage using the configured API key.
-    - The response is saved as `earnings_calendar.csv` in the temporary directory.
-    - If the download fails, an error is logged, and the script exits.

-6. **Process CSV and Update Database**
-    - The script reads the CSV file and iterates through each row.
-    - Data is extracted from the CSV and converted as needed (e.g., converting date strings to `datetime` objects).
-    - **Determine Changed Columns**: The script determines which fields have been updated by comparing data for each row with existing data in the database.
-    - A list (`changed_columns`) is generated to store the names of the columns that have changed, and this is recorded in the `last_changed` column.

-    - **Insert or Update Database**:
-      - The script constructs an SQLAlchemy insert statement using `insert()` that, in the event of a duplicate key (`symbol`), performs an update.
-      - Updated fields include the standard data fields (`name`, `report_date`, etc.), as well as timestamps for `last_polled` and `last_updated`.
-      - The `last_changed` field records which specific columns were updated in this run.

-    - **Error Handling**:
-      - Errors during the CSV processing or database updates are logged, and the script exits gracefully.

-7. **Clean-Up**
+5. **Clean-Up**
-    - After processing, the script removes the downloaded CSV file.
+    - After processing, the scripts remove the downloaded CSV files.
-    - If the temporary directory is empty after cleaning, it is also removed.
+    - If the temporary directories are empty after cleaning, they are also removed.

-8. **Closing Connection and Final Log**
+6. **Closing Connection and Final Log**
-    - The MySQL database connection is closed, and the script logs a message indicating that it completed successfully.
+    - The MySQL database connection is closed, and the scripts log a message indicating that they completed successfully.

 ### Logging
-The script includes comprehensive logging to help track each stage of execution, including:
+The scripts include comprehensive logging to help track each stage of execution, including:

 - **File Logging**: All actions and errors are logged to a timestamped log file in the working directory.
 - **Console Logging**: If run in verbose mode (`-v`), logs are also displayed in real time on the console.